Personal C++ notes

 };

-Unions cannot contain any variable that implements a constructor or destructor, or that overloads the assignment operator; doing so would cause ambiguity when the union itself was constructed, destroyed, or assigned.
-Unions cannot participate in inheritance or declare virtual functions.
+A union cannot contain any variable that implements a constructor or a destructor, or that overloads the assignment operator.
+Although they are class types, unions cannot participate in inheritance, or declare virtual functions.

-Unions declared within other class types can be anonymous:
+Unions defined within other class types can be anonymous:

 struct tVal {